postgresml/postgresml/pgml-docs/docs/gym/quick_start.md

 | **target** | Quantitative measure of disease progression one year after baseline. | float         |

-This dataset is not realistic because all data is perfectly arranged and normalized, which won't be the case with most datasets you'll run into the real world, but it's perfect for our quick tutorial.
+This dataset is not realistic because all data is perfectly arranged and normalized, which won't be the case with most datasets you'll run into in the real world, but it's perfect for our quick tutorial.

 Alright, we're ready to do some machine learning!